Hutt Valley – Guide for Backpackers

 East Harbour Regional Park

-This regional park sits in between Wainuiomata and the coast.
+The East Harbour Regional Park sits in between Wainuiomata and the coast.
 You are so spoiled for choice in walking and mountain bike tracks that it’s ineffective listing a description of each track.
 You can take any of eight tracks starting in Wainuiomata and walk through the forests and hills to get to the eastern bays of Point Howard, Lowry Bay, York Bay, Days Bay and Eastbourne.
 Download a map of the park here.

 Hikers will enjoy the tracks up to the Lowry Lookout and the Hawtrey Lookout giving the best views at the highest points in the park.
 Whereas those looking for a leisurely stroll should take the Kawhai Track to the Butterfly Creek picnic area.